wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 If you try it in the code, it still works.

-Now is there a benefit of having the function this way or how we did it originally?
+Now... is there a benefit of having the function this way or how we did it originally?
 Wes doesn't think so.

-Youre not really getting much benefit, in fact the way we had it originally was a bit more readable.
+You're not really getting much benefit, in fact the way we had it originally was a bit more readable.

 There is nothing wrong with doing a regular function, because you want to think about your future self.

 Let's say you come back to the code in 6 months, what will be easier for you to read?

 Don't always go to making an arrow function by default, and hopefully throughout this course it will become more clear when you should reach for an arrow function (specifically with arrays and doing maps and reduce and filters).

-**IIFE**
+#### IIFE

-The next way to clear a function is using an IIFE (pronounced iffy).
+The next way to create a function is using an **IIFE** (pronounced **iffy**).

-That is an immediately invoked function expression.
+That is an **immediately invoked function expression**.

 We will do an example to demonstrate was an IIFE is.

-Add this function to our code (comment out the other code) and refresh `index.html`.
+Comment out all the other javascript code, add the code below and then refresh `index.html`. 👇

 ```js
 function(){